Chris’ Spoke-mangling SE to NW Cycle

 Day 2: Friday August 26th, Hook of Holland to Amsterdam (approximately 54 miles)

-We grabbed a quick breakfast in a local café in Hook of Holland village before hitting the road.
+We grabbed a quick breakfast in a local cafe in Hook of Holland village before hitting the road.
 Once again the weather was against us as we picked up the coastal cycle route that meandered toward Amsterdam.

 The cycling itself was generally good and we made excellent time.
 Eventually we found ourselves cycling through the crazy streets of Amsterdam, full of other cyclists and trams.
-The trams were particularly “interesting” as they had the slightly disconcerting habit of seeming to come at you from different directions at the same time!
+The trams were particularly interesting as they had the slightly disconcerting habit of seeming to come at you from different directions at the same time!

 By the time we’d found the rough location of our St Christopher’s Hostel in Central Amsterdam we also hooked up with Paul who’d unfortunately had a puncture of his own in the back up car.
 Once the faulty wheel had been changed, Paul drove off across town to find an overnight parking place as there wasn’t anywhere to park near the hostel.